biobakery/humann_legacy/synth/readme.txt

 ***PLEASE NOTE*** that this is not as "pretty" a pipeline as HUMAnN (such as it is), and there are some order dependencies; please follow these steps carefully:

-1. Like the rest of HUMAnN, several files are downloaded (KEGG genomes, MAQ, etc.) during the build; an Internet connection is required.
+1. Like the rest of HUMAnN, this project was originally created assuming public availability of KEGG; this is no longer the case.
+A "frozen" evaluation can still be executed as long as an Internet connection is available (to download MAQ etc.), but KEGG genome information can no longer be automatically downloaded.
+This will cause builds to fail unless appropriate input files from KEGG are provided manually.
+Please contact us if this is an insurmountable issue.

 2. In order to build simulated sequencing reads from reference genomes, the pipeline uses a MAQ read error model.
 By default, the pipeline will look for a .fa/.qual file pair named "s_1_1_export.fa" and "s_1_1_export.fa.qual" in the input directory from which to build this model.
 For obvious reasons, only small demo files are provided with the HUMAnN distribution; please replace these with an appropriate .fa/.qual pair (or .fastq) if you'd like to build a more realistic error model.